Refrigerator - Cleaning the Dispenser

 Dispenser Spill Shelf:

-The ice dispenser spill shelf should be wiped dry immediately to prevent spotting if excessive spills occur.
+The ice and water dispenser spill shelf should be wiped dry immediately to prevent spotting if excessive spills or drips occur.
 Water left on the shelf may leave deposits.
-On models with a grill tray, try placing a paper towel under the grill to help absorb the water.
+On models with a grill tray as a part of the dispenser shelf, try placing a paper towel under the grill to help absorb the water.

 To remove deposits:

-- Mixture of 1 teaspoon of citric acid powder (NOT to be used in stainless steel dispensers) per 1 pint of hot tap water.
+A mixture of 1 teaspoon of citric acid powder and 1 pint of hot tap water.
+This should NOT be used on stainless steel dispensers.

 Note: The water tube that provides water from the dispenser does not require routine maintenance or cleaning.
 Therefore, there are no instructions on how to clean the water tube.
 Should the need arise to clean the water tube, service is recommended.